ZENN: Legalization in Canada

-Although the company was headquartered in Toronto, and the car was manufactured in Saint-Jérôme, north of Montreal, the vehicle was first introduced in the United States.
+Although the company was headquartered in Toronto and manufactured in Saint-Jérôme, north of Montreal, the vehicle was first introduced in the United States.
 The regulatory regime in Canada was less hospitable.
-Federal regulations set up by Transport Canada to approve low speed vehicles (LSVs) for public road use excluded the ZENN and other NEVs from Canadian roads.
+Federal regulations set up by Transport Canada to approve low-speed vehicles (LSVs) for public road use excluded the ZENN and other NEVs from Canadian roads.
 ZENN's battle with Transport Canada over LSV regulations was periodically mentioned in Canadian news.

-The ZENN car met all the regulatory requirements in the United States; the same regulations adopted by Transport Canada in 2000.
-It took 2 years of political red tape before ZENN received its National Safety Mark from Transport Canada.
+The ZENN car met all the regulatory requirements in the United States, the same regulations adopted by Transport Canada in 2000.
+It took two years of political red tape before ZENN received its National Safety Mark from Transport Canada.
 The safety mark was granted after a report by the CBC caused public outcry against the government's lack of interest in environmentally friendly alternatives to fossil fuel vehicles.

-Since August 16, 2000, British Columbia has allowed LSVs on its roads, but this exception to the federal law was designed mainly for large slow-moving farm equipment.
+Since August 16, 2000, British Columbia has allowed LSVs on its roads, but this exception to the federal law was designed mainly for large, slow-moving farm equipment.
 Although the ZENN was technically legal in British Columbia, the cars would have needed to be equipped with warning signs and yellow flashing lights to distinguish themselves as slow-moving.
-ZENN Motor Company did not see these conditions as viable to establish a retail market.
-After ZENN received its National Safety Mark, the province of British Columbia vowed to improve their support for electric vehicles, and granted the right to each municipality to make LSVs legal on their roads.
-As of November 2008, the city of Vancouver and the township of Oak Bay, a suburb near Victoria were the only municipalities to grant LSV use.
+ZENN Motor Company did not see these conditions as viable for establishing a retail market.
+After ZENN received its National Safety Mark, the province of British Columbia vowed to improve its support for electric vehicles.
+It granted each municipality the right to make LSVs legal on their roads.
+As of November 2008, the city of Vancouver and the township of Oak Bay, a suburb near Victoria, were the only municipalities to grant LSV use.

 In Ontario, LSVs can be used on roadways within provincial or municipal parks and conservation areas (when driven by an authorized park employee) or on private property.
-A grey area is also using a slow moving vehicle sign on the back of a LSV and if approached by a police officer, to say that it is for farm use.
+A grey area is also using a slow-moving vehicle sign on the back of a LSV and if approached by a police officer, to say that it is for farm use.